Modern Data Engineering

 Reverting Commits

-The git revert command effectively undoes a commit by figuring out how to reverse the change that was originally made and apply a commit for that, all without changing the history.
+command effectively undoes a commit by figuring out how to reverse the change that was originally made and apply a commit for that, all without changing the history.
 Any resulting changes will appear as a crossed out commit on the central server so that your team members can understand the purpose of this additional commit.

-Git revert expects a commit ref when used as it can be applied to any commit at an arbitrary point in the history, compared to git reset that can only work backward from the current commit.
+expects a commit ref when used as it can be applied to any commit at an arbitrary point in the history, compared to git reset

 Stashing Changes

-Git stash works wonders when you want to quickly try something else with your code while keeping a snapshot of your current working directory and the index, whether they have been staged for commit or not.
-The command saves your local modifications away and reverts the working directory to match the HEAD commit.
+works wonders when you want to quickly try something else with your code while keeping a snapshot of your current working directory and the index, whether they have been staged for commit or not.
+The command saves your local modifications away and reverts the working directory to match the HEAD

 It will keep a copy of your modifications which you can then view or apply back to your working directory.
 For example, let’s say you are editing a file named file.txt and you decide to ‘undo’ the changes temporarily.
 You can save the current working directory state and it will be added to the stash list.